solidjs/solid-docs/CONTRIBUTING.md

 ## Helpful information
 ### Forks
 On GitHub, you will need a 'fork' of this repository to work on.
-This is your own copy of the code base where you can make changes. [﻿You can read more about folks in GitHub's documentation.](https://guides.github.com/activities/forking/)﻿
+This is your own copy of the code base where you can make changes.
+You can read more about forks in [GitHub's documentation](https://guides.github.com/activities/forking/)﻿.

 Not sure how to get started with GitHub, forks, pull requests, or want a refresher?
 You can watch this video series: [﻿How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).

 #### Creating a fork
 To create your copy, click the `Fork` button at the top right of any page in this repository.

 #### Maintaining a fork
 When you first create your fork, it will be an exact copy of this repository.
 Over time, our docs will change as they are updated, but your fork won’t automatically stay up-to-date.
 Here are some ways to keep your fork in sync with this repo:

 ##### Update through GitHub UI
 1. Navigate to your fork on GitHub